 The plan is build support from the ground up.
 The path to progress starts with you.

 We believe that protecting state employees is the first step in building momentum to protect all LGBT employees.
-The current close-minded majority in the House of Delegates makes moving legislation forward challenging, which is why we are focusing our efforts on the ground in strategic localities to build broad support for inclusive workplace protections.
+The current political atmosphere in the House of Delegates makes moving legislation forward challenging, which is why we are focusing our efforts on the ground in strategic localities to build broad support for inclusive workplace protections.

 In Virginia, there is no statewide law to protect people from discrimination on the basis of their real or perceived sexual orientation or gender identity and expression in the private or public workplace.